 As a kid, I was a big fan of the original Power Rangers.
 I watched the TV show, bought the toys, discussed which Ranger was the best (Green) on the playground at school and watched the 1995 movie way too many times.
 I remember being so excited whenever the Power Rangers piloted their Zords (dinosaur robots) to do battle with some new giant bad guy and the reboot manages to recapture a lot of that excitement.

-Power Rangers honors its source material while making changes in a thoughtful and, surprisingly, progressive way.
-There are a lot of changes on the outside, like the appearance of the Rangers’ armor, Zords and the grounded to reality vibe, but keeps the heart (and campiness) of what made me love it in the first place.
+Power Rangers honors its source material while making changes in thoughtful and surprisingly progressive ways.
+There are a lot of changes on the outside, like the appearance of the Rangers’ armor, Zords and the grounded to reality vibe, but the film keeps the heart (and campiness) of what made me love the series the first place.
 It probably won’t win over too many new adult fans, but people who grew up with the original series are in for a treat.

 One of Power Rangers best qualities is the action, especially in the last thirty minutes.
 A big mix of faux-martial arts, superhero brawling and giant robot craziness.
 I loved that a few of the Rangers’ fight moves on the Putties were almost exactly like the really cool (but probably impractical) moves from the TV series.
 There was a weird double-kick that I loved in the show and Billy uses it in the movie, which was kind of nostalgic.

 Power Rangers also had a great main cast.
 Most of the Rangers were okay on their own, but were fantastic together; which is a good thing because most of them didn’t get too much to do solo.